FastyBird/viera-connector/docs/Home.md

 Viera connector - discovery
 ===========================

  !
-[NOTE] This action will run connector devices discovery.
+[NOTE] This action will run connector televisions discovery.

  Would you like to continue? (yes/no) [no]:
  > y